Baloch Regiment

-The Baloch Regiment is second in seniority after the Punjab Regiment.
+The Baloch Regiment is second in seniority after the Punjab Regiment among the infantry regiments of Pakistan Army.
 Its senior-most battalion was raised more than two hundred years ago, in 1798.
 The regiment has a distinguished record of military service both before and after the independence of Pakistan.
 It has won numerous gallantry awards including 6 Victoria Cross, one George Cross, 6 Hilal-i-Jurat with one bar, 68 Sitara-i-Jurat with 4 bars, and 81 Tamgha-i-Jurat.
-The Regiment's long list of battle honours dates from the Battle of Cochin in 1809 to the Battle of Qaisar-i-Hind in 1971.
+The regiment's long list of battle honours dates from the Battle of Cochin in 1809 to the Battle of Qaisar-i-Hind in 1971.

 Early history of the Baloch Regiment

 The Baloch Regiment has its origin in the former Bombay and Madras Armies, as well as the State Forces of Bahawalpur.